cassyblaise/gatsby-starter-netlify-cms/src/pages/about/index.md

 path: /about
 title: About our values
 ---
-### Shade-grown coffee
+# Shade-grown coffee

-Coffee is a small tree or shrub that grows in the forest understory in its wild form, and traditionally was grown commercially under other trees that provided shade.
+Coffee is a small tree or shrub that grows in the forest under-story in its wild form, and traditionally was grown commercially under other trees that provided shade.
 The forest-like structure of shade coffee farms provides habitat for a great number of migratory and resident species.12

 ### Single origin